 Belo Horizonte-based Eminence is a thrash metal band that has evolved more and more into a modern nu-sounding act.
 The group has an impressive Brazilian pedigree with members from Sepultura, Overdose and others.

 Sepultura bassist Paulo Pinto Jr., Allan Wallace and André Márcio of Eminence and Vladimir Korg of The Mist had a project called The Unabomber Files in 2010.
 The band had recorded a demo at WZ Estúdio in Belo Horizonte, Brazil.
 Brazil’s Eminence made its U.S. live debut on Friday, October 19th, 2012 at The Star Of Palm Beach at Pier 40 in New York City.
 Headlining the show was Prong.
 Thiago Correa was back on bass.
 Bruno Paraguay was singing.
 Brazil’s Eminence would release a demo called The Stalker in the summer of 2013.
 Sepultura bassist Paulo Pinto was a guest on the record.
-The Stalker, the fourth full-length album from Brazilian band Eminence was out in mid-2013.
-It was produced by Tue Madsen.
+The Stalker, the fourth full-length album from Brazilian band Eminence was out in mid-2013 and was a demo.
+Tue Madsen produced it.
 Bassist Correa was back.
 Minds Apart was a 2018 demo.
 Davidson Mainart joined on bass.

 EMINENCE - THE GOD OF ALL MISTAKES - LOCOMOTIVE